Under 65 Health Insurance

 No matter how you buy your health insurance, health insurance plans generally offer the same set of essential health benefits, free preventive services, coverage for pre-existing conditions, and other rights and protections under the health care law.

 Most plans available outside the Marketplace meet the requirement for providing sufficient coverage under the health care law.
-This means you won’t have to pay the penalty that some people must pay if they don’t have coverage in 2014.
 But not all plans you buy outside the Marketplace meet the requirement.
 Most insurers must tell you if the plan you’re buying qualifies as coverage under the health care law.
 Be sure to ask.

 There’s one very important difference between plans sold inside and outside the Marketplace: The only way to get lower costs on your monthly premiums based on your income is through the Marketplace.